kumahq/kuma-website/app/_src/policies/meshmetric.md

     address: # optional custom address if the underlying application listens on a different address than the Data Plane Proxy
     port: 8888 # port on which application is listening
 ```

-{% if_version gte:2.7.x %}
-{% warning %}
-Metrics exposed by the application need to be in Prometheus format for the Dataplane Proxy to be able to parse and expose them to either Prometheus or OpenTelemetry backend.
-{% endwarning %}
-{% endif_version %}

 ### Backends